nickmmark/two-factor-entropy/README.md

 | Random 6-digit | 1000  | 24.66229 	| 3.766267e-08 |

-Comparing K1, again using a Welch T-test, I get `p-value = 0.01302`
+Comparing K1, again using a Welch T-test, I get `p-value = 0.01302` Again this suggests that the 2FA tokens produced by google are not fully random.

 ## next steps
-[ ] I need to find more sets of 2FA codes, to see if other companies use pseudo-randomness [ ] Figure out how to use Kolmogorov complexity
+[ ] I need to find more sets of 2FA codes, to see if other companies use pseudo-randomness [x] Figure out how to use Kolmogorov complexity

 ## references: